I am an author and historian based in the Greater Wellington region of Aotearoa New Zealand.

 I can prepare historical evidence regarding Māori customary title to river beds, in light of the decision of the Supreme Court in Paki v Attorney-General (No 2).

-I can prepare histories of environmental taonga (in particular rivers), including historical and contemporary disputes concerning governance, use, and the Treaty.
+I can prepare histories of environmental taonga (in particular rivers), including historical and contemporary disputes concerning governance, use, and Treaty rights and obligations.

 Planning and consents

-I can provide historical advice on resource consent applications and regional/district plan changes, including Treaty obligations, community concerns, and heritage matters.
+I can provide historical advice on resource consent applications and regional/district plan changes, including Treaty rights and obligations, community concerns, and heritage matters.

 I can prepare research for the Waitangi Tribunal, the Crown and Māori to assist with Tribunal inquiries, Treaty settlement negotiations, and Marine and Coastal Area applications.